Db2-DTE-POC/wxddemo/docs/wxd-superset.md

 # Reporting/Dashboarding using Apache Superset

 Apache Superset is not a part of watsonx.data and is only used to demonstrate the capability to connect to watsonx.data from other BI/Reporting tools.
 You will need to install Apache Superset as part of this lab.
-The Superset repository needs to be in sync with the image being downloaded so these libraries cannot be preloaded into this development image.
+The Superset repository needs to be in sync with the image being downloaded, so these libraries cannot be preloaded into this development image.

 Open a terminal window and connect via SSH as `watsonx`.